The IVF Process

 Day 2: Your embryos are evaluated for growth and development each day.
 As the embryo grows (divides) it forms additional cells through a process called cleavage.
 On day 2 most normal embryos are comprised of 2-4 cells.

 Day 3: Embryos at this stage usually have 6-8 cells.
-If you are planning PGS or PGD, the embryo biopsy will be completed on this day.

 Day 4: Your embryos continue to grow and develop into a compact ball known as a morula which literally means mulberry.
 The embryo is comprised of about 16 cells at this stage.